NunuM/myshare-wetransfer/readme.md

 **FS_UPLOAD_DIR**

-Absolute path from where you want the files.
+Absolute path from where you want store the files.

 **FS_TEMPLATES**